vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 #### Description

-Implementation the second PoC, a gossibsub protocol over Waku network by integrating the mixnet.
+Implementation the second PoC over Waku network by integrating the mixnet.

 #### Deliverables